 Clean Aichi Day

 Launched in 2010 to mark the 70th anniversary of our founding, every year we visit schools to present a “Lesson about Iron” to students.
-The project, which has been held 13 times, aims to teach elementary school fifth graders about the local industry of Tokai, the largest iron-producing region in central Japan.
-Through a lesson called “Making Magnets,” we offer a fun way for students to experience manufacturing.
+The project, which is in its ninth year, aims to teach elementary school fifth graders about the local industry of Tokai City, the largest iron-producing region in central Japan.
+Through a lesson called “Making Magnets,” we offer a fun way for all elementary school students to experience manufacturing.

-Established in 1993, the Aichi Steel Volunteer Fund continues to donate to local social welfare organizations and others and to provide support to disaster-affected areas, including after the Great East Japan Earthquake and the Kumamoto Earthquake.
+Established in 1993, the Aichi Steel Volunteer Fund continues to donate to local social welfare organizations and others and to provide support to disaster-affected areas, including after the Kumamoto Earthquake.
 Another voluntary and ongoing program that employees can participate in is the “one-coin” donation program, where they donate 100 yen from their pays every month.
-Every employee at Aichi Steel is helping drive our volunteer activities.
-In fiscal 2016, we started a new initiative called the Volunteering and Welfare Hands-on Classroom” to enable employees to participate as volunteers in the local community, and to better understand social welfare.

 Aichi Steel Volunteer Fund